 A medical scheme helps you to pay for your healthcare needs, such as nursing, surgery, dental work, medicine and hospital accommodation.
-It can be described as “insurance” you are taking out to cover your health costs.
-You (and in certain cases your employer) pay regular contributions to the scheme.
+You pay monthly contributions in order to have medical cover.

 Why should I have a medical scheme?

 There are many advantages to belonging to a medical scheme.